The Takeaway:

 In addition to being delightfully breathable mesh, the seatback is curved to follow the shape of your spine and is further augmented by a well-implemented lumbar support system.

-This ties in beautifully with the articulated headrest that provides good head and neck support, giving the person sitting in the Hbada ergonomic office chair stellar support that begins at the head and runs all the way to the backs of the user’s thighs.
+This ties in beautifully with the articulated headrest, which provides good head and neck support.
+The Hbada ergonomic office chair gives the person sitting in it stellar support that begins at the head and runs all the way to the backs of the user’s thighs.

 The chair’s armrests are a mixed bag.
 On the plus side, they’re height adjustable through a total of seven different settings, which is a good thing that adds versatility to the design.
 On the minus side, though, they’re not very long and covered in low-quality PU, which won’t stand up well to the rigors of heavy daily use.

-Another interesting thing to note is the chair’s recline angle, which starts at 90 degrees and extends all the way to 150 degrees.
+Another interesting thing to note is that the chair’s recline angle starts at 90 degrees and extends to 150 degrees.
 Most office chairs recline to about 120 degrees, with a few reclining to 135 degrees, so this model gives you more of an ability to lounge back and relax.
 Unfortunately, the chair doesn’t include an ottoman, but it’s easy enough to engineer one, giving you a passably good makeshift recliner when you’re ready to take a break.

-The Hbada chair has more strengths than weaknesses, but there are two things that keep it from being a great model for heavy daily use.
+The Hbada chair has more strengths than weaknesses, but two things keep it from being a great model for heavy daily use.
 First, the padding.
-It’s decent but falls short of greatness, and after spending more than about four hours in the chair, it’ll start getting progressively more uncomfortable.
-Second, those stubby little armrests will begin to show their age rather quickly.
+It’s decent but falls short of greatness, and after spending more than four hours in the chair, it’ll start getting progressively more uncomfortable.
+Second, those stubby little armrests will begin to show their age relatively quickly.

-Based on that, we’d rate this is a great choice for bigger, taller users who are looking for a chair for light to moderate daily use.
+Based on that, we’d rate this an excellent choice for bigger, taller users looking for a chair for light to moderate daily use.

 Smugdesk High Back Mesh Recliner

-It was agonizing to try and select the final model for our mesh chair list because there were so many interesting options to choose from but ultimately, the Smugdesk mesh recliner won us over.
-We’ll be quick to say that this chair won’t be for everyone, but it’s so interesting we didn’t feel that this portion of the roundup review would be complete without giving it a mention.
+It was agonizing to select the final model for our mesh chair list because there were so many interesting options.
+Still, ultimately, the Smugdesk mesh recliner won us over.
+We’ll be quick to say that this chair won’t be for everyone, but it’s so interesting that we didn’t feel this portion of the roundup review would be complete without mentioning it.

 Let’s start by reviewing the core statistics that define the model: